nilfm/pokemon-game/README.md

 ## Updating the game

-This game is being updated constanly, adding new Pokemon and fixing many, many bugs.
+This game is being updated constantly, adding new Pokemon and fixing many, many bugs.
 To update, execute `git pull` and it will update to the newest version.

 ### TODO